Specification

 Nature of Transformations

-The state-of-the-art approach to transforming data today is to version the source data (using a checksum or a stable reference) and version the code that transforms it (using a version control system).
+The state-of-the-art approach to transforming data today is to version the source data (using a hash sum or a stable reference) and version the code that transforms it (using a version control system).
 The result of transformations is then uploaded to some shared storage and made available to others.
-There are many tools that improve the reproducibility of such workflows, but all of them treat data as a mere binary blob, deprived of any of its intrinsic qualities.
+There are many tools that improve the reproducibility of such workflows, but all of them treat data as a mere binary blob, deprived of its intrinsic qualities.

 This leads to many problems: